jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-03-19-parallel-processing-on-single-machine-3/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 series:
   - Parallel processing on single machine
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: Part II that demonstrates how to implement parallem processing on single machine in R
+description: Compare the snow and foreach approaches to parallel processing in R on three practical examples, starting with k-means clustering on the Boston data.
 ---

+Three practical examples are discussed for comparison in this article, concluding this series.
 In the [previous posts](/blog/2015-03-17-parallel-processing-on-single-machine-2), two groups of ways to implement parallel processing on a single machine are introduced.
 The first group is provided by the **snow** or **parallel** package and the functions are an extension of `lapply()` ([LINK](/blog/2015-03-14-parallel-processing-on-single-machine-1)).
 The second group is based on an extension of the *for* construct (*foreach*, *%dopar%* and *%:%*).
 The *foreach* construct is provided by the *foreach* package while clusters are made and registered by the **parallel** and **doParallel** packages respectively ([LINK](/blog/2015-03-17-parallel-processing-on-single-machine-2)).
-To conclude this series, three practical examples are discussed for comparison in this article.

 Let's get started.